Segmentation Heatmaps

 • Search Question Keyword for "respectful behavior"

-These filters let you refine your analysis to focus on specific question types or key themes.
+These filters let you refine your analysis to focus on specific risk areas, culture competencies, or key themes.

 What do the colors mean?